offthegridcoders/henry/README.md

 `gem install scss-lint`

 > There are already some basic stuff in this build.
 An index page as well as a subdirectory 'about'.
 Small scss changes and one vendor library (normalize).
 These are here to get you started.

+#### Commands
+`gulp`
+>This will build your files into a dist folder and then watches for changes.
+When a scss, js, html or images are changed or added, your site will be automatically recompiled.

+`gulp build`
+>This does the same as above, but also minifies images and doesn't watch

 ##### Structure
 - `/src`: folder where you make changes